 The HPV vaccine is called Gardasil® 9.
 It is very effective at preventing nine types of HPV.

-Tamariki aged 9 to 14 need two doses.
+Rangatahi aged 9 to 14 years need two doses.

 Immunisations outside of school